Bill Gaither: Performer

-After graduating high school, Gaither took a job in 1955 at Worthington, Ohio's radio station WRFD as a member of the station's gospel quartet.
-Since Gaither first began singing with the Bill Gaither Trio in the 1950s, he has constantly been performing.
-The trio originally consisted of Bill, his brother Danny Gaither and his sister Mary Ann Gaither.
-In about 1964 Bill's wife, Gloria, took the place of Mary Ann.
-The trio sang traditional gospel songs along with original compositions by the Gaithers that gave them a more contemporary feel.
+After graduating from high school, Gaither took a job in 1955 at Worthington, Ohio's radio station WRFD as a member of the station's gospel quartet.
+Since Gaither first began singing with the Bill Gaither Trio in the 1950s, he has continued performing throughout his career.
+The trio originally consisted of Bill, his brother Danny Gaither, and his sister Mary Ann Gaither.
+Around 1964, Bill's wife Gloria replaced Mary Ann.
+The trio sang traditional gospel songs along with original compositions by the Gaithers, giving them a more contemporary feel.

-Gaither has a high bass voice (or low baritone), and often sang while playing piano with the Bill Gaither Trio.
+Gaither has a high bass voice (or low baritone) and often sang while playing piano with the Bill Gaither Trio.

 Entrepreneurship and influence

-Gaither founded the Gaither Music Company, which includes the functions of record company, concert booking (Gaither Management Group), television production, copyright management (Gaither Copyright Management), retail store, recording studio (Gaither Studios, formerly Pinebrook Studios) and telemarketing for the Gaither organization reside.
+Gaither founded the Gaither Music Company, which includes the functions of a record company, concert booking (Gaither Management Group), television production, copyright management (Gaither Copyright Management), retail store, recording studio (Gaither Studios, formerly Pinebrook Studios) and telemarketing for the Gaither organization.
 He also ran the Gaither Family Resources retail center.

-Included as part of the company is Live Bait Productions, an animation company run by Benjy Gaither, one of Bill's three children.
+Also included within the company is Live Bait Productions, an animation company run by Benjy Gaither, one of Bill's three children.